GSA/cio.gov-redo/_events/2019-11-20-cioc-meeting-full-nov.md

 end-date: November 20, 19
 description: This is the monthly meeting of the full CIO Council.
 overview: The November meeting of the full CIO Council will be held from 330-5pm at GSA Headquarters at 1800 F St. NW, Washington, DC.
-image: rocket.jpg
+image: cio-council-logo.jpg
-image-alt: Placeholder photo
+image-alt: CIO Council White Circle Logo
 ---